-- Have wide-ranging knowledge of particle physics and/or astrophysical phenomena.
+Have wide-ranging knowledge of particle physical and/or astrophysical phenomena.

-- Be able to generalize your knowledge of particle physics and astrophysical phenomena as well as identify their interconnections.
+Be able to apply your knowledge of particle physical and astrophysical phenomena as well as identify their interconnections.

 The Master’s programme includes two study tracks:

-Courses in the programme have been compiled into modules.
-Both study tracks contain a mandatory core module that includes a research seminar.
+The programme includes two study tracks: elementary particle physics and cosmology and astrophysical sciences.
+The courses have been compiled into course packages and both study tracks contain a mandatory core package that includes a research seminar.
 The study tracks are divided into specialisations that focus on astronomy, space physics, particle physics or cosmology.
 Courses typically include lectures, exercises, group work and research literature and end in examinations and/or final assignments.
 In addition, some studies can be completed as book examinations.